Skip to content

 • --with-static-worlds takes a path to a directory containing YAML to include in every generation.
 Not recursive.

-• --classifier takes a module:class string to a classifier.
+• --hook takes a module:class string to a hook and can be specified multiple times.
 More information about that below

 Meta files